awslabs/aws-sdk-swift/reference/0.x/AWSAppConfig/AppConfigClient.md

 ### `getDeploymentStrategy(input:completion:)`

 Retrieve information about a deployment strategy.
 A deployment strategy defines important criteria for rolling out your configuration to the designated targets.
-A deployment strategy includes:​ the overall duration required, a percentage of targets to receive the deployment during each interval, an algorithm that defines how percentage grows, and bake time.
+A deployment strategy includes: the overall duration required, a percentage of targets to receive the deployment during each interval, an algorithm that defines how percentage grows, and bake time.

 ``` swift
 public func getDeploymentStrategy(input: GetDeploymentStrategyInput, completion: @escaping (ClientRuntime.SdkResult<GetDeploymentStrategyOutputResponse, GetDeploymentStrategyOutputError>) -> Void)